wolffy-au/process-analyst-copilot/README.md

 ## Usage

+**Copy one of the `sample.py` files to continue:**
+- openai-sample.py
+- ollama-sample.py

 1. Run the application:
     ```sh
     poetry run python sample.py
     ```

 2. The main entry point is the `kickoff` method in the `ClarifyTheAsk` class, which initiates the process based on the provided input query.

+3. Check the `outputs` directory for the results.

 ## Example